pivotal-energy-solutions/django-datatable-view/README.md

 As shown, methods in the form `get_column_FIELD_NAME_data()` can be defined on the view to override the output of the column.

-IMPORTANT: In the case of these two sample fields, both are concrete, being backed by real database fields.
+**IMPORTANT**: In the case of these two sample fields, both are concrete, being backed by real database fields.
 The data returned by these methods are consequently for display purposes.
 Any time that concrete model fields back a column, those fields are used for sorting and searching, not the output of the callback methods.

 As demonstrated in the example, it is the actual column name that is used for the callback method naming style, where case is unmodified and non-alphanumeric characters are collapsed to underscores.
 If a friendly name is "Completion: Percentage", the mangled name used for method lookup would be "Completion_Percentage", ultimately pointing to a method called `get_column_Completion_Percentage_data()`.

-NOTE: These methods should take the `*args` and `**kwargs` argument names for good practice.
+**NOTE**: These methods should take the `*args` and `**kwargs` argument names for good practice.
 Their use is described in the following section [Handling expensive data generation](#handling-expensive-data-generation).
+By default the view will only send one keyword argument: `default_value` is the value fetched from the specified model field(s), if any.

 If ever the name mangling is unintuitive or unnecessarily complex, callback names can also be given via the column's 0-based index.
 In the example above, the method names could could instead be given as `get_column_0_data()` and `get_column_1_data()` respectively.